★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 There’s a plethora of reasons to back up this wisdom.
 But it’s in your interest and in the interest of the person who’s life you are affecting.
 We’re always affecting other people’s lives.
 It is impossible to escape this.
 It’s like carrying a large bucket filled with water just over the brim and making it down a mountain without spilling a single drop.
 It it is incredibly difficult to avoid interfering with causality in another person’s life.

 But they’ll learn more from it.
 They’ll grow more from it.
-And, with skill, you can learn how to kinda pay it forward, so to speak, without interfering with causality.
+And, with skill, you can learn how to pay it forward, so to speak, while minimizing interference with causality.
 So it’s best for us to give without being seen giving and those who do should be rewarded.

 We should know ourselves and our world.
 We can’t know ourselves without learning about the world and we can’t fully understand the world without knowing about ourselves.
 Self-knowledge is fundamental to understanding the world.
 In mathematics and particularly group and ring theory, the existance of an identity value is essential.
 In life, self-knowledge fulfills the same purpose.
 If everything can be defined in terms of it’s relationships to everything else, then learning about ourselves is one of the best ways of learning about the world.
 And apropos that, to understand ourselves, to define ourselves, we must learn as much about the world as possible.